Retail stores are closed. Employees are being furloughed. And I haven’t seen a roll of toilet paper in my local grocery store for 3 weeks.

 Before Covid-19, retailers used Salesfloor but owned the responsibility of compensating their employees for online sales.
 But now with stores closed and furloughed associates, retailers can use their app to help associates continue to sell and pay them too.

-Salesfloor pays the associate their monthly commission, like an Uber driver and the retailer pays Salesfloor.
+Salesfloor pays the virtual salesperson their monthly commission, like an Uber driver, and the retailer pays Salesfloor.

 What I like about this is that the associates, those most trained and engrained in a brand, can still be earning money from Salesfloor as they continue to represent the brands that they've helped build.

-Alberto, the salesperson, has his own storefront online with comments on each product individually, and using the Salesfloor app, he can rearrange the page as he wishes.
+Alberto, the virtual salesperson, has his own storefront online with comments on each product individually and using the Salesfloor app, he can rearrange the page as he wishes.

 To be clear, Salesfloor did not pay me for this.
 I just want to lift up the fact that we will have to lean on virtual selling sooner than later if we want to survive.